 Reeve Advisory Council represents Reeve Memorial Union on issues and activities that affect the organization.
 The council is to provide a model of leadership and serve as an effective medium of communication for both Reeve Union Board and Reeve Advisory Council.
-Finally, the council serves as a resource to the Executive Director for Campus Life and provide advice based on the appointee’s respective constituencies and the best interests to Reeve Memorial Union.
+Finally, the council serves as a resource to the Executive Director for Campus Life and provides advice based on the appointee’s respective constituencies and the best interests to Reeve Memorial Union.

 Reeve Union Board is a student-run organization that provides quality programming while entertaining and appealing to a wide campus audience.
-Working with funds from students, RUB organizes and executes large events including homecoming, major concerts and comedians, movies and other special events.
+Working with funds from students, Reeve Union Board organizes and executes large events including homecoming, major concerts and comedians, movies and other special events.
 With five committees, it’s easy to select and get involved in each specific area of interest and for students to grow, lead and have fun!

 The Interfraternity Council (IFC) is the representative body for campus fraternities.
 Whereas each fraternity has its own individual goals, the IFC provides a general direction for the growth and betterment of all fraternities.
 The IFC meets to conduct business and to discuss any pressing issues in the Greek community.
 We work to promote fraternities at the UW Oshkosh.
 IFC is also the main channel of communication between the University and the Greek community.